woven-baker/test-cpp/module2/03_containers-and-templates/03_02_class-templates/03_02_class-templates.en.md

 ```

 ## Exercise 4
 Alter the previous class template for a Pair class so that it can store two values of any type, for example an integer and a string together.
-You'll need to research and apply `default template arguments` to answer this exercise.
+The existing form with a pair of values of the same type, i.e. `Pair<int>`, should still work.
+You'll need to research and apply *[default template arguments](https://en.cppreference.com/w/cpp/language/template_parameters)* to answer this exercise.
+You only need to change a single line.

 ```
 ```